 If you have a URL for a document, you can pass it to the WebViewer constructor or loadDocument function to open it.

-You can also skip the videos and follow the steps below to get started instead.
+You can skip the videos and go to the Enable and open existing DOCX document section to get started.

 Integrate WebViewer and DOCX Editor into a React app